codezero-be/laravel-localizer/README.md

 ];
 ```

-In Laravel 6.x and higher, you also need to add the middleware to the `$middlewarePriority` array in `app/Http/Kernel.php`
+You also need to add the middleware to the `$middlewarePriority` array in `app/Http/Kernel.php`
 to trigger it in the correct order:

 ```php